 We will send your solicitor the relevant National House Building Council (known as NHBC) Buildmark documentation.
 This takes the form of a letter with a Policy Number and Activation Code and details of how to register your new home through their online website process.
 Your solicitors should register online on your behalf.
 Our solicitors will also be in regular contact with your solicitors as the conveyancing process progresses from conclusion of missives /exchange of contracts to the Completion Date.

 Your Sales Consultant will re-issue the Reservation Agreement showing the new expiry date and again both you and the Sales Consultant must sign this new form.
 Extensions to Reservation periods will be at the discretion of the Sales Consultant.
-If we have had no contact from you regarding an extension and the offer/sale agreement has not been signed and returned within the 14 days your Reservation Fee refund will be returned to you, less the Administration Fee detailed on your Reservation Agreement.
-The Completion Date of the home will continue to move out until such times as the missives are concluded/contracts exchanged.
+If we have had no contact from you regarding an extension and the offer/sale agreement has not been signed and returned within the 14 days, your Reservation Fee will be refunded to you, less the Administration Fee detailed on your Reservation Agreement.
+The Completion Date of the home will continue to move out until such time as the missives are concluded/contracts exchanged.

 If you have a change of circumstances during the Reservation period then you, or your solicitor, should contact us and indicate an intention to cancel your Reservation.